 For purposes of the prelicensing curriculum and examination, the successful applicant is defined as an entry-level individual of an agency or an insurer.
 Twenty hours of accident and health agent prelicensing education must, at a minimum, include the material in these objectives.

 California Insurance Code (Cal.
 Ins.
-Code) Section 1677 requires that the accident and health agent examination be of sufficient scope to satisfy the Insurance Commissioner that an applicant has basic knowledge of, and is reasonably familiar with, the insurance laws of this state and with the provisions, terms, and conditions of the insurance that may be transacted pursuant to the life-only agent license, and that the applicant has a fair understanding of the obligations and duties of a life-only agent.
+Code) Section 1677 requires that the accident and health agent examination be of sufficient scope to satisfy the Insurance Commissioner that an applicant has basic knowledge of, and is reasonably familiar with, the insurance laws of this state and with the provisions, terms, and conditions of the insurance that may be transacted pursuant to the accident and health agent license, and that the applicant has a fair understanding of the obligations and duties of an accident and health agent.
 In addition, Cal.
 Ins.
 Code Section 1626(a)(2) defines an accident and health agent as authorized to transact insurance coverage for sickness, bodily injury, or accidental death and may include benefits for disability income.

 The new accident and health agent will be introduced and trained to sell and service all the lines under that authority.
 Basic knowledge is what the new accident and health agent needs to know at the start of their career.